-> Nutrients such as water and carbon dioxide are taken up the grass when exposed to these elements, as long as you don’t (just like me) forget to water your lawn.
+Nutrients such as water and carbon dioxide are taken up in the grass when exposed to these elements, as long as you don’t (just like me) forget to water your lawn.

-> Fertilizers provide the essential macronutrients to help your grass properly grow and function.
+Fertilizers provide the essential macronutrients to help your grass properly grow and function.

 Remember the three magic numbers I spoke about earlier—the N-P-K ratio indicates the percentage of the elemental nutrients in the package.